JulianKeller/webapp320/README.md

 # webapp320
 A javascript web application for CS 320.
 This is a description of our webapp.

+## TODO
+- Finish Part 2.2, Add method parameters to Class Diagram.
+  - Copy the url from ClassDiagram.txt (webapp320/Milestones/milestone2/StructuralModeling/ClassDiagram.txt)
+  - Paste that url at the bottom of the page at http://www.plantuml.com/plantuml/uml
+    - This will open up the code and let you edit it
+  - Add anything to the classes that I didn't think of
+- Part 2.3
+- Part 3
+- (optional) Improve layout of Latex document
+- Submit SDD by October 21
+  - submit SDD as a pdf
+  - submit text file with Github page

 ## Getting Started

 These instructions will get you a copy of the project running on your local machine.